The success of your business is a matter of quality and quantity.

 If you’re constantly checking your site metrics, you’ll see that as you change body copy, headlines, colour palettes, UX/UI, and more, you’ll notice that the number of views can fluctuate drastically.

-By improving your SEO and directing more traffic to your site, you not only increase the chance of turning leads to customers–a la conversions–but also improve your page ranking on SERP’s.
+By improving your Search Engine Optimization (SEO) and directing more traffic to your site, you not only increase the chance of turning leads to customers–a la conversions–but also improve your page ranking on Search Engine Result Pages (SERPs).
 Google’s algorithms can detect this, and it helps to improve your overall quality score as a result!

 It’s all connected.